Travelling through the challenging Roki Tunnel

 Roki Tunnel (Roksky Tunnel) is an international high mountain tunnel at an elevation of 2,130m (6,988ft) above the sea level, located on the border of North Ossetia–Alania Republic of Russia and Georgia.

 The road is 58.0 km (36.03 miles) long running from Gori (North Ossetia–Alania Republic of Russia) and Java (in the region of Shida Kartli of Georgia).
 In the winter months the road is often closed due to the danger of avalanches.
-The tunnel (also called Roksky Tunnel) is the only road joining North Ossetia–Alania in the Russian Federation into South Ossetia, a breakaway republic of Georgia.
+The tunnel is the only road joining North Ossetia–Alania in the Russian Federation into South Ossetia, a breakaway republic of Georgia.
 It’s said that the tunnel is the entrance point for narcotics and alcohol north into Russia, while oil and arms move south into Georgia.